Package 'gratis'

 Value

-A vector of AR coefficients.
+A numeric vector of AR recursion coefficients.

 Author(s)